21 Top Things to Do in Tbilisi, Georgia’s Amazing Capital

 Set just off Revaz Tabukashvili Street, discovering this secret spot is just half the fun – wait until you try the amazing food and see the great prices!

-If you’re a vegan, the one plant-based café I found in Tbilisi is located just off Liberty Square along Ivane Machabeli Street, it’s called the Kiwi Vegan Café.
+If you’re a vegan, the one plant-based café I found in Tbilisi is located just off Liberty Square along Ivane Machabeli Street, it’s called the Kiwi Vegan Café and was fab!

 Their crumbling facades, wooden furniture, excellent local selection and blackboard menus are typical of this city and so full of character.